STANDARD TERMS AND CONDITIONS FOR SUPPLY OF GOODS TO CUSTOMERS

 12.2 If the period of delay or non-performance continues for three (3) weeks, the party not affected may terminate this Contract by giving one (1) weeks written notice to the affected party.

 13.1 The Customer when purchasing goods from the Supplier acknowledges that there may be health and safety requirements pertaining to the products and their application and as such accepts all responsibility to ensure that all such requirements are met once delivery of the goods is undertaken.
 The Customer is deemed to assume full responsibility and liability for the consequences of its actions when using the goods and the Supplier accepts no responsibility for the actions of the Customer in the use of the goods.
 Where the Customer believes that the Suppliers goods (i.e solvents) are being misused by any third party the Customer is requested to notify the Supplier so the appropriate action may be undertaken.

-19.1 Any dispute or claim arising out of or in connection with any contract formed from use of these Terms and Condition it shall be governed by and interpreted in accordance with English law, the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.
+The Contract, and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation, shall be governed by and construed in accordance with the law of England and Wales.

 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this Contract or its subject matter or formation.